cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 In addition to non-repeating and :term:`datetime cycling` workflows, Cylc can do :term:`integer cycling` for repeating workflows that are not date-time based.

-To construct an integer cycling suite, set :cylc:conf:`[scheduling]cycling mode = integer`, and specify integer values for the :term:`initial cycle point` and optionally the :term:`final cycle point`.
+To construct an integer cycling workflow, set :cylc:conf:`[scheduling]cycling mode = integer`, and specify integer values for the :term:`initial cycle point` and optionally the :term:`final cycle point`.
 The notation for intervals,